-Data leak on Europol terror group investigations: Dutch TV
+Data leak on Europol terrorism investigations: Dutch TV

 Van Gemert was quoted saying it did not appear that the dossier had been seen by anyone other than Zembla researchers, but he could not rule it out.

-Privacy campaigner and Dutch Member of the European Parliament, Sophie In’t Veld, tweeted: "Huge data leak.
+Privacy campaigner and Dutch Member of the European Parliament, Sophie in 't Veld, tweeted: "Huge data leak.
 Will call for @EU_Commission and @Europol director to come and inform @Europarl_EN."

+(This version of the story has been refiled to correct spelling of MEP's name, tweaks headline)

 (Reporting by Toby Sterling; Editing by Louise Ireland)